Bicester: Ecclesiastical history

 The priory appropriated the church in the early 13th century.
-The church was enlarged by a south aisle, and arches were formed in the nave and south transept walls linking the new aisle to the main body of the church.
+A south aisle was added, and arches were opened in the nave and south transept walls to connect the new aisle with the main body of the church.

 A further extension was made in the 14th century when the north aisle was built.
-The arched openings in the north wall of the nave are supported on thick octagonal columns.
-The Perpendicular Gothic north chapel (now vestry) is of a similar date, on the east wall are two windows.
+The arched openings in the north wall of the nave are supported by octagonal columns.
+The Perpendicular Gothic north chapel (now vestry) is of a similar date, and on the east wall are two windows.
 The chapel originally had an upper chamber used later for the vicars' grammar school, accessed from an external staircase which forms part of the north eastern buttress.

 In the 15th century, the upper walls of the nave were raised to form a clerestory with square-headed Perpendicular Gothic windows.
-The earlier central tower and its nave arch was taken down and the nave roof rebuilt (the present roof is a copy of 1803).
-The columns of the north arcade were undercut making them appear very slim and the capitals top heavy.
-In the east bay of the nave, there is carved decoration probably forming part of a canopied tomb originally set between the columns.
-The west tower was built in three stages, each stage marked by a horizontal string course running round the outside.
+The earlier central tower and its nave arch were taken down and the nave roof was rebuilt (the present roof is a copy of this design built in 1803).
+The columns of the north arcade were undercut, making them appear very slim and the capitals top heavy.
+In the east bay of the nave, there are carved decorations probably forming part of a canopied tomb originally set between the columns.
+The west tower was built in three stages, each stage marked by a horizontal string course running around the outside.
 The construction would have taken several years to complete.
 The battlements and crockets on the top of the tower were replaced in the mid 19th century.

-The priory church was built around 1200, and enlarged around 1300 in association with the construction of the Purbeck marble tomb of St Eadburh.
+The priory church was built around 1200 and enlarged around 1300 in association with the construction of the Purbeck marble tomb of St. Eadburh.
 This may have been the gift of the priory's patron Henry de Lacy, 3rd Earl of Lincoln.
 The walled rectangular enclosure of the priory lay just south of the church.
 The gatehouse was on the site of 'Chapter and Verse' Guesthouse in Church Lane.
 The dovecote and houses in Old Place Yard lie within the central precinct.
-St Edburg's House is built partly over the site of the large priory church.
-This was linked by a cloister to a quadrangle containing the refectory, kitchens, dormitory and prior's lodging.
+St. Edburg's House is built partly over the site of the large priory church.
+This was linked by a cloister to a quadrangle containing the refectory, kitchens, dormitory, and prior's lodging.
 The priory farm buildings lay in the area of the present church hall, and these had direct access along Piggy Lane to land in what is now the King's End estate.

 Early charters promoted Bicester's development as a trading centre, with a market and fair established by the mid 13th century.
 By this time two further manors are mentioned, Bury End and Nuns Place, later known as Market End and King's End respectively.